anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 #### SVCB and HTTPS Record Data

-The record data of RRs with record-type = 64 (SVCB) and record-type = 65 (HTTPS) MAY be expressed as an array with at least 3 entries representing the 3 parts of the SVCB/HTTPS resource record defined in {{!RFC9460}} in the following order:
+The record data of RRs with `record-type` = 64 (SVCB) and `record-type` = 65 (HTTPS) MAY be expressed as an array with at least 3 entries representing the 3 parts of the SVCB/HTTPS resource record defined in {{-svcb}} in the following order:

 - An optional SvcPriority as an unsigned integer,
 - An optional TargetName as a domain name (see {{sec:domain-names}}), and